 Crossposted from Lauren Camera at Politics K-12.

-House Republicans proposed a $659 million aid package Tuesday to address the surge of unaccompanied child immigrants streaming across the U.S-Mexico border from Central American countries.
+A standoff is brewing between the House and Senate over emergency supplemental aid to address the surge of unaccompanied minors streaming across the U.S.-Mexico border from Central American countries.

 A version of this news article first appeared in the Learning the Language blog.